Frequently Asked Questions

 We work off a contingency basis, meaning that we get paid a percentage of the settlement itself.
 In the event there is no settlement then we get a percentage of nothing, meaning we get nothing as well.

-All of our attorneys have experience working for big firms and know how to best treat our clients.
+Most of our attorneys have experience working for big firms and know how to best treat our clients.
 We understand that you want a relationship with the attorney that represents you and we will give you the personal attention you are looking for.
-As previously mentioned, you always meet with the attorney that would be handling your case during our free consultations.
+As previously mentioned, you always meet with an attorney during your free initial consultation.

 First, we will always do our best to settle your case as expeditiously as possible.
 Second, there are lending companies out there that can be predatory.
 We do not encourage the use of such companies.
 However, there are circumstances that call for consideration of using a reputable lending company.
 We are happy to discuss this with you.